outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+    - other structures to use as problem/solution structures
+      - similarity/approximation/alternative structures
+        - as not all inaccuracies are errors & some level of error can be acceptable in some cases, structures like similarities, proxies, approximations & aligning/adjacent alternatives can take the place of the original problem/solution structures
+      - cost structures
+        - the patterns of costs/benefits as a way to determine investment structures (what alternatives to invest in, for what cause/reason/intent, to what degree, etc) as a way of determining uncertainty resolution
+          - investments (exploring a possibility) are a structure of resolving uncertainty problems, like 'exploring very different strategies until one pays off' as a way to find good solutions when selecting between solutions is ambiguous or other structures of uncertainty like lacking in info
+      - power structures
+        - the location & interaction of sources of power (like importance, usefulness, interactivity)

     - apply structures from relevant system (like comedy) to a problem space
       - if its a joke that means its probably not a structure of truth, just like how if it's justified/earned it's likelier to be a stable structure (a component of truth) bc everything has a benefit/cost (so when the right investment matches the right costs, its likelier to achieve the goal)
       - surprising